vikranth7702/Microsoft-Engage2021---Vikranth/README.md

 Each iteration has sprints, where the goal in each sprint is to build the most important feature first and then improve the project  as a potentially deliverable product.
 Microsfot has provided us with sprints :**Design, Build, Adopt** which are 1-2 weeks each.<br/>
 After researching about **webRTC** and how it works
 I have further made my own sprints in the **Build and Adopt phases** of length 1-2 days each.
+They are:
 1. Initializing a server and a starting web page.
 2. Adding the ability to stream my own video( *local video*)
 3. Connecting other clients and ability to see their video.